Half Potential on Geometric Crystals and Connectedness of Cellular Crystals: Introduction

 \section{Introduction}

 {\thesection.\arabic{equation}}

-The notion of geometric crystals for any reductive algebraic group $G$ (or $\ge={\rm Lie}(G)$) was introduced by Berenstein and Kazhdan (\cite{BK}) as a sort of geometric lifting of Kashiwara's crystal base theory(\cite{K0,K1}), which is generalized to the affine/Kac-Moody settings (\cite{KNO,KNO2,N}).
-Applying the tropicalization functor, a certain positive geometric crystals will be transferred to some Langlands dual free-Kashiwara's crystals.
+The notion of geometric crystals for any reductive algebraic group $G$ (or $\ge={\rm Lie}(G)$) was introduced by Berenstein and Kazhdan (\cite{BK}) as a sort of geometric lifting of Kashiwara's crystal base theory(\cite{K0,K1}), which has been generalized to the affine/Kac-Moody settings (\cite{KNO,KNO2,N}).
+Applying the tropicalization functor, certain positive geometric crystals are transferred to some Langlands dual free-Kashiwara's crystals (\cite{BK}).
 Furthermore, in \cite{BK2} Berenstein and Kazhdan initiated the theory of decorated geometric crystals, which are geometric crystals equipped with the rational function $f$ called ``decoration'' or ``potential'', satisfying the condition

 where $e_i$ is the geometric crystal operator and $\vep_i$ and $\vp_i$ are certain structure functions of geometric crystals.
-Here, by tropicalizing a positive decorated geometric crystal $(X,f)$ to $(\wtil X,\wtil f)$, where the crystal $\wtil X$ is the tropicalization of $X$ and the the piece-wise linear function $\wtil f$ is the tropicalization of the decoration/potential $f$, they define the subset
+Here, by tropicalizing a positive decorated geometric crystal $(X,f)$ to $(\wtil X,\wtil f)$, where the crystal $\wtil X=\bbZ^{{\rm dim} X}$ is the tropicalization of $X$ and the piece-wise linear function $\wtil f$ is the tropicalization of the decoration/potential $f$ on $\wtil X$, they define the subset

 and show that $\wtil B$ is a Langlands dual normal Kashiwara's crystal.
 Here a {\it normal Kashiwara's crystal} is defined to be a crystal satisfying